ikos23/spring-web-app/README.md

 # homework 1
-run mvn package to build WAR
+run mvn package under root catalog to build project into WAR archive

 find WAR lms-web/target to tomcat or any other SC